signalfx/splunk-otel-java/README.md

 # License and versioning

 The Splunk Distribution of OpenTelemetry Java is a distribution of the [OpenTelemetry Instrumentation for Java project](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 It is released under the terms of the Apache Software License version 2.0.
 For more details, see [the license file](./LICENSE).

+>ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
+See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.